National Geographic says the world has a fifth ocean

 Part of the motivation behind National Geographic’s decision to name a fifth ocean, which was announced on World Oceans Day (June 8), was that giving a place a name can also give it status.

-Ocean conversation is a huge project, and it’s easier to raise awareness about the Southern Ocean than it is to do the same about “that one area of water.”
+Ocean conservation is a huge project, and it’s easier to raise awareness about the Southern Ocean than it is to do the same about “that one area of water.”

 Although many countries and organizations around the world recognize the Southern Ocean, not everyone is on the same page about exactly where it is.